tyson-swetnam/mkdocs-material-template/docs/keysassignments.md

 • Worobey, M. (2021).
 The Origins of COVID-19.
 Scientific American, 325(1), 46-53.
 • Snow, J. (1855).
 On the Mode of Communication of Cholera (2nd ed.).
 John Churchill.

-#### Mock Up

-Introduction
-- ARITIFCIAL INTELEGENCE (AI): computer systems capable of preforming tasks typically requiering human intellegence
-- FOCUS: utilizing AI tools to analyze epedemic reated data (ex.
-COVID-19, Cholera)
-- AIM: creating reusable pythin code that can applied to various datasets, evaluate specialized data and create informative heatmaps
-- HEATMAPS: visual representations of intensity/density of data in specified areas, such as areas of origin in disease (epedemiology)
-- COVID-19 outbreak 2020: Michael Worobey, identified suspcted origiin Huhan Seafood Market in Whuhan by heatmaping
-- CHOLERA outbreak 1854: Jhon snow, teaced origin of outbreak to water pump using heapmaping
-- GOAL: create inclusive and effective approach to combating epedemics, while implementing widespread use of AI in data science field

 ## Assignment 4: Results